 4. 3 Side effects overview

-Drugs are generally developed to treat a specific illnesses.
-When they affect the body in other ways, these effects are called side effects.
+Medicines are developed to treat a specific illnesses.
+When they affect the body in other ways, these are called side effects.

-Side effects are also called adverse events (AEs) or drug toxicity.
+Side effects are also sometimes called adverse events (AEs) or drug toxicity.

 Why do side effects occur?